noxxxxxxxx/docker/README.md

 1. Support remote connect
     - If you want to connect MySql container from remote, you can uncomment the code from `nginx.conf`

+## Gitea container

+Like GitLab but less memory useage.
+If you want to use the seperate database container, you can use the official docker-compose.yml file.

 ## Jenkins container

 ```bash